-For example, in one church a newly attending interracial couple was invited to a very conservative long-time member’s house for a meal.
+For example, in one church a newly attending bi-racial couple was invited to a very “conservative” long-time member’s house for a meal.
 The elderly host was very welcoming and loving, and she was in fact already praying for them every day.
 But when they told me about the visit they laughed, because they were truly shocked to learn the host had Fox “News” on all day, and right-wing radio at the same time.
 Knowing well that those media outlets are not open-minded nor promoters of diversity, they were amazed that a person who feeds on that propaganda would love and welcome this interracial couple, one of whom was a felon.

-So – should we give that host credit for loving behavior in the concrete case of loving her neighbors?
+So – should we give that host credit for loving behavior in the concrete case of loving their neighbors?
 Yes!
 Or do we judge, maybe even despise or reject them, for their bad choice of political-social teachers?
 Well, let’s be careful, but be honest.

 Here’s a brief explanation from the brilliant Jesuit philosopher Bernard Lonergan.